 - St. Paul's Episcopal Church – Chancellor; Former Senior Warden

-- The University of the South, Board of Trustees - Former Member
+- The University of the South, Tonya Public Affairs Internship Advisory Board - Member; Board of Trustees - Former Member

-- Miller & Martin Practices, Attorneys Recognized in 2017 Chambers USA®
+- Miller & Martin Practices and Attorneys Earn Top Rankings in 2021 Chambers USA®

-- Miller & Martin Maintains Top Rankings in Chambers USA, 2015 Edition
+- Miller & Martin Practices and Attorneys Earn Top Rankings in 2020 Chambers USA®

-- 55 Miller & Martin Attorneys Listed in The Best Lawyers in America® 2015 Edition
+- 50 Miller & Martin Attorneys Listed in The Best Lawyers in America® 2020 Edition Show more

 Serves on the advisory committee for the Tonya Public Affairs Internship Fund and the Judge Wilson Memorial Fund at The University of the South, funded by the Tonya Memorial Foundation which was established by the late Burkett Miller.
 Together the Funds have awarded grants to more than 1,600 students at Sewanee to fund public affairs and business internships since inception in 1981.